 If you were found partially at fault, it may be still possible to file a personal injury claim.
 Both parties are expected to follow reasonable standards when driving a car, or crossing the street.
 If the driver was speeding and hit a pedestrian who wasn’t in a crosswalk, the driver can be held responsible for the injuries.
 Rarely is any personal injury case black and white, and it is the same for when a pedestrian is hit by a motor vehicle.

 As an injured party that has been hit by a motor vehicle, you should have your case reviewed by a qualified attorney.
-If you believe the other party was at fault, it’s time to call our office for your free initial consultation.
+If you believe the other party was at fault, it’s time to call our office for a free personal injury consultation.